rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 _office.js types are off for sure._

-Gradual typing over the wild-west JS has to have maintenance challenges.
+Gradual typing over the wild-west JS has to come with maintenance challenges.
 Nonetheless this surprising.
 What are the types good for if they're not accurate?

 > "You take the blue pill — the story ends, you wake up in your bed and believe whatever you want to believe.